The Rhythm of the Night: Cascada version

-On 2 June 2012, German dance group Cascada performed "The Rhythm of the Night" in a bar opening, leading to speculation that the song would be the group's new single.
+On 2 June 2012, German dance group Cascada performed "The Rhythm of the Night" at the opening of a bar, leading to speculation that the song would be the group's new single.
 The single was produced by DJ Manian and Yanou, and released on 22 June.
 It was a top ten hit in Austria, but only reached the top 30 in the group's native Germany.
 The following year, it was included on their compilation album, The Best of Cascada (2013).